guillaume-gc/foundry-vtt-macro-ts/README.md

 3. You can directly copy the `index.js` file content to a FoundryVTT macro.

 > [!NOTE]
-> Macro prefix can be used to inform system compatibility.
+> Macro prefix can be used to give information about their system compatibility.

 # Thanks